Late night wandering

 Sleep associations

-This means that playing music or white noise that she can fall asleep to could be a problem unless you’re planning on playing it all night.
+This means that playing music or white noise that they can fall asleep to could be a problem unless you’re planning on playing it all night.
 This doesn’t mean that songs shouldn’t be part of a bedtime routine.
 It just means turning off lullabies that won’t be playing all night while Baby is on the way out in that sleepy but awake state.
-Sleepy but awake can also be a good state for you to leave the room in, if she is having trouble falling back asleep at night without you around.
-Other strategies, like bed rails to keep a favorite stuffed animal from falling away during the night, or keeping a few pacifiers in the bed so she can find one more easily when trying to fall back asleep during the night can also help.
+Sleepy but awake can also be a good state for you to leave the room in, if they are having trouble falling back asleep at night without you around.
+Other strategies, like bed rails to keep a favorite stuffed animal from falling away during the night, or keeping a few pacifiers in the bed so they can find one more easily when trying to fall back asleep during the night can also help.
 If you’re trying to weed out a sleep association, introducing a new one, like a security blanket or special toy can help to fill the gap.

-The important thing about sleep associations is to figure out exactly what it is that Baby is depending on to fall asleep, and seeing if you can figure out a way to alter those conditions so that they’ll be stable enough that she will be able to depend on them during nighttime wakings, too.
+The important thing about sleep associations is to figure out exactly what it is that Baby is depending on to fall asleep, and seeing if you can figure out a way to alter those conditions so that they’ll be stable enough that they will be able to depend on them during nighttime wakings, too.

 The cumulative effect

-If a toddler has been having trouble sleeping for a while, she may be overtired, on top of whatever the original problem was.
-Moving her bedtime a little earlier, at least temporarily, may help any other strategies you might use to help Baby get some uninterrupted rest.
+If a toddler has been having trouble sleeping for a while, they may be overtired, on top of whatever the original problem was.
+Moving their bedtime a little earlier, at least temporarily, may help any other strategies you might use to help Baby get some uninterrupted rest.
 No matter what the problem was to begin with, solving it will only get harder and harder the more tired Baby gets.

 Sources

-- Jodi Mindell, et al. “Behavioral Treatment of Bedtime Problems and Night Wakings in Infants and Young Children.”
+• Jodi Mindell, et al. “Behavioral Treatment of Bedtime Problems and Night Wakings in Infants and Young Children.”
 American Academy of Sleep Medicine.
 29(10).
 Web.
 2006.